Leadership Team

 Carlos Garcia-Quijano – University of Rhode Island

-Garcia-Quijano is an associate professor at the University of Rhode Island.
+Dr. Garcia-Quijano is an associate professor at the University of Rhode Island.
 His principal line of research has focused on understanding the relationship between local/traditional ecological knowledge (LEK/TEK), coastal resource use and human well-being in the Caribbean, especially Puerto Rico.
 He has investigated how small-scale coastal resource users, such as fishers and land crab hunters, use their knowledge of social-ecological systems to succeed in their enterprises.
 Specifically, what constitutes success for Puerto Rican small-scale fishers and the relationship between their knowledge of local ecosystems and their success in fishing.
-Garcia-Quijano’s work on this topic was recognized with the American Anthropological Association’s Anthropology and Environment Junior Scholar Award in 2009.
+Dr. Garcia-Quijano’s work on this topic was recognized with the American Anthropological Association’s Anthropology and Environment Junior Scholar Award in 2009.

 Analia Gomez Vidal